Tata Air Powered Car

 Zero Pollution Motors (ZPM) confirmed on Thursday that it expects to produce the world’s first air-powered car for the United States by late 2009 or early 2010.
 As the U.S. licensee for Luxembourg-based MDI, which developed the Air powered Car as a compression-based alternative to the internal combustion engine, ZPM has attained rights to build the first of several modular plants, which are likely to begin manufacturing in the Northeast and grow for regional production around the country, at a clip of up to 10,000 Air Cars per year.

-And while ZPM is also licensed to build MDI’s two-seater One CAT economy model (the one headed for India) and three-seat Mini CAT (like a Smart For Two without the gas), the New Paltz, N.Y., startup is aiming bigger: Company officials want to make the first air-powered car to hit U.S. roads a $17,800, 75-hp equivalent, six-seat modified version of MDI’s City CAT (pictured above) that, thanks to an even more radical engine, is said to travel as far as 1000 miles at up to 96 mph with each tiny fill-up.
+And while ZPM is also licensed to build MDI’s two-seater.
+One CAT economy model (the one headed for India) and the three-seat Mini CAT (like a Smart For Two without the gas), the New Paltz, N.Y., the startup is aiming bigger: Company officials want to make the first air-powered car to hit U.S. roads will be a $17,800, 75-hp equivalent, a six-seat modified version of MDI’s City CAT (pictured above) that, thanks to an even more radical engine, is said to travel as far as 1000 miles at up to 96 mph with each tiny fill-up.

 Compressed Air Powered Car

 We’ll believe that when we drive it, but MDI’s new dual-energy engine—currently being installed in models at MDI facilities overseas—is still pretty damn cool in concept.
 After using compressed air fed from the same Airbus-built tanks in earlier models to run its pistons, the next-gen Air powered Car has a supplemental energy source to kick in the north of 35 mph, ZPM says.
 A custom heating chamber heats the air in a process official refused to elaborate upon, though they insisted it would increase volume and thus the car’s range and speed.